jinjagit/pomodoro/README.md

+## Duty Timer

-## Duty Timer, by Simon Tharby, 2018.
+By Simon Tharby, 2018.

 My solution to the [Pomodoro Clock exercise](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project), from the Odin project.